 In the meantime, public will continue to have access to the adjacent large forest reserve park, Taman Persekutuan Bukit Kiara, measuring approximately 350 acres with many plant and animal species preserved in their natural habitat.

-- Installing playground equipment for kids
+- Installing new playground equipment for children

 - Resurfacing the jogging track